wanyuenmei/di/docs/Dev.md

 ## Quilt Global

-The first thing that happens when Quilt starts is that your config file is parsed by `dsl`. `dsl` then puts the connection and container specifications into a sensible format and forwards them to the `engine`.
+The first thing that happens when Quilt starts is that your config file is parsed by `stitch`. `stitch` then puts the connection and container specifications into a sensible format and forwards them to the `engine`.

 The `engine` is responsible for keeping the `db` updated so it always reflects